-The Cook Islands consist of 15 small islands in the South Pacific Ocean totalling only 240 square kilometers, but scattered across an area roughly the size of Western Europe.
+The Cook Islands consist of 15 small islands in the South Pacific Ocean totaling only 240 square kilometers but scattered across an area roughly the size of Western Europe.
 The northern group of islands are closer to the equator and are hardly visited due to the high cost of airfare.
 The bulk of the roughly 15,000 population resides in the southern group, with over 10,000 living in the main island of Rarotonga.

 Cook Islanders are Polynesian Maori, with the first settlers arriving from French Polynesia sometime between the 6-8th centuries AD.
 This was part of the great Polynesian migration, a journey that started around 1500 BC.
-Pioneers arrived after months at sea, traveling on massive double hulled outrigger canoes (vaka) and navigating using stars and cloud & wave patterns.
+Pioneers arrived after months at sea, traveling on massive double-hulled outrigger canoes (vaka) and navigating using stars and cloud & wave patterns.
 At some point, Cook Islanders set out on a voyage heading way out west, eventually discovering New Zealand.

 The Cook Islands were sighted in the 16th and 17th centuries by Spanish explorers, but it was not until Captain James Cook arrived in the 18th century, that things really started to take off.
 Originally named the Hervey Islands, the Cook Islands were named in the captain’s honor by a Russian cartographer – and the name just stuck.

 Soon after Cook’s arrival, word spread.
 Missionaries were quick to arrive, successfully converting the islanders, also through means of banning traditional culture of song, dance, tattoos and cannibalism (thank God).
 The islands became part of the British Dominion in 1888 and annexed to New Zealand in 1901.
-In 1965, a self governing system was installed.
+In 1965, a self-governing system was installed.